RL Fine-Tuning Heals OOD Forgetting in SFT: Additional SVD Analysis

 \subsection{Potential OOD forgetting explanation}

 \paragraph{Setting} We do SFT with cross-entropy (CE) on the train set.
 We evaluate OOD on 24 problems.
 For each problem we sample up to 6 attempts.
 Loss is CE on train tokens.
-OOD accuracy is pass@6 over the 24 OOD problems.
+OOD accuracy is pass@6 over the 24 OOD problems and reported as a percentage.

 \paragraph{Verifier and check order (per step)}

 1. Format parse: if parse fails $\rightarrow$ ILLEGAL\_FORMAT.
 Stop other checks for that step.\\ 2.
 Number check: if numbers in formula are invalid (not from set, wrong count, etc.) $\rightarrow$ INCORRECT\_NUMBER.\\ 3.
 Solution check: if no valid ``final answer'' after format checking $\rightarrow$ NO\_SOLUTION.\\ 4.
 Aggregation: if $\ge 2$ of the above are true for a step $\rightarrow$ also count AGGREGATED\_ERR.